 In April 2021, New Mexico followed Colorado's lead and passed a very strong paid sick leave law with ABB's support.
-Once the law takes effect on July 1, 2022, it will allow private-sector employees the right to take up to 64 hours of paid sick leave per year to care for themselves and all their closest loved ones, regardless of legal or biological relationship.
+The law allows private-sector employees the right to take up to 64 hours of paid sick leave per year to care for themselves and all their closest loved ones, regardless of legal or biological relationship.
 The ability of private industry workers across the state-regardless of business size-to earn 64 hours of paid sick leave for themselves or loved ones establishes a new hours standard as we continue to advance sick time laws around the country.